 Some people see innovation as change, but we have never really seen it like that.
 It’s making things better.

 -Tim Cook, CEO, Apple Inc.

-Koninklijke Philips N.V., stylized as PHILIPS, is a Dutch multinational technology company founded in 1891.
-It is one of the world’s largest electronics companies in the world.
+Koninklijke Philips N.V., stylized as PHILIPS, is one of the world’s largest electronics companies in the world.
 The company is committed to carbon neutrality for its global operations by 2020.

 At Philips, we fully embrace sustainability because of the benefits for societies, and because we believe that it is a driver for economic growth.
 That’s why we have sustainability incorporated in our company strategy.

 The salient features of packaging at Philips are-

 Although the combined packaging, transport, and end-of-life phases represent only about a percentage of the company’s total environmental impact, Philips is keen at making that impact a positive one.

 In its sustainability drive, Philips is trying to compensate emissions via carbon credits.
 For attaining sustainability in the complete lifecycle of its products, Philips is collaborating with business partners, NGOs, and stakeholders.

 Sustainable packaging’s responsibility doesn’t only fall upon big-name brands and companies.
 There are a plethora of such organizations who are doing their bit in order to help out the environment.

 The crux time has arrived when it comes to changing our practices for the sake of this planet.
 It is our due diligence to look out for future generations.